Skip to main content

 Yes.
 Homeschooling families can use FES-UA funds for curriculum materials, online learning programs, tutoring, therapies, and instructional materials.
 You do not have to enroll in a private school to use the scholarship.
 Many families combine homeschooling with part-time therapy services using FES-UA funds.

-FES-UA is specifically for students with documented disabilities and provides larger awards (around $10,000 average).
+FES-UA is specifically for students with documented disabilities and provides larger awards (around $10,000 average at the base matrix tier, and substantially more for higher-needs students at matrix levels 254-255).
 The Florida Tax Credit (FTC) scholarship is income-based and available to any K-12 student (average around $8,000).
 FES-UA offers more flexibility in spending on therapies and educational services, while FTC is primarily for private school tuition.

 Applications for the 2026-27 school year open on Sunday, February 1, 2026.
 New applicants should gather documentation now, including proof of age, diagnosis, and Florida residency.
 Bookmark the Step Up For Students website to apply when applications open.